danielstocks/yak/README.md

 Retrieve a model from server

 #### Arguments
-- id (String) | An identifier that will be used to fetch the resource
+- id (String) | An identifier that can be used to fetch a specific resource
 - where (Object) | Additional query parameters to be sent in request
 - headers (Object) | Specify HTTP headers to be sent along with the request

+All arguments are optional

 #### Example
 ```js